 To ensure SOCAN remains accountable for the manner in which it uses, collects and discloses your personal information, everyone at SOCAN is responsible for maintaining and protecting the personal information to which they have access.

 Questions pertaining to this Policy or the application of this Policy may be directed to:

 41 Valleybrook Drive

 WHAT PERSONAL INFORMATION WE COLLECT AND WHY WE COLLECT IT

 SOCAN will only collect personal information needed for it to properly conduct its business and only collect it by fair and lawful means.

-Most personal information collected by SOCAN is voluntarily supplied by you when you sign up, request, and/or utilize any of the services that we provide to our members, licensees, and/or visitors, engage as an employee, and/or engage in communications with SOCAN.
+Most personal information collected by SOCAN is voluntarily supplied by you when you sign up, request, and/or utilize any of the services that we provide to our members, licensees, and/or visitors, engage as a SOCAN employee, and/or engage in communications with SOCAN.

-For these reasons, SOCAN collects different types of information from different types of interactions and/or people.
+For these reasons, SOCAN may collect different types of information from different types of interactions and/or people.
 Please note that you may fall under more than one of the below types of people with whom SOCAN interacts.